hpcc-systems/DataMgmt/README.md

 ___

 <a name="genindex_rollbackgeneration"></a>
-`RollbackGeneration(STRING indexStorePath, STRING roxieQueryName, STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*') := FUNCTION`
+`RollbackGeneration(STRING indexStorePath, STRING espURL, STRING roxieTargetName = 'roxie', STRING roxieProcessName = '*') := FUNCTION`

-Method deletes all indexes associated with the current (first) generation of data, moves the second generation of indexes into the first generation, then repeats the process for any remaining generations.
-This functionality can be thought of as restoring an older version of the index to the current generation.
+Method deletes all subkeys associated with the current (first) generation, moves the second generation of subkeys into the first generation, then repeats the process for any remaining generations.
+This functionality can be thought of as restoring older version of subkeys to the current generation.

-Note that if you have multiple indexes associated with a generation, as via AppendIndexFile(), all of those indexes will be deleted or moved.
+Note that if you have multiple subkeys associated with a generation, as via AppendSubkey(), all of those subkeys will be deleted or moved as appropriate.

+This function assumes that a base packagemap for queries using this index store has already been created, such as with InitRoxiePackageMap().

  * **Parameters:**
    * `indexStorePath` — The full path of the index store; must match the original argument to `Init()`; REQUIRED
-   * `roxieQueryName` — The name of the Roxie query to update with the new index information; REQUIRED
    * `espURL` — The URL to the ESP service on the cluster, which is the same URL as used for ECL Watch; REQUIRED
    * `roxieTargetName` — The name of the Roxie cluster to send the information to; OPTIONAL, defaults to 'roxie'
    * `roxieProcessName` — The name of the specific Roxie process to target; OPTIONAL, defaults to '*' (all processes)